LYON : Blandan park

 Budget / 23 M€

 In the center of Lyon, on the old Blandan barracks built in 1830, a new 20 hectare public space opened to the public in 2013.

-On this extraordinary site, long hidden from view Blandan Park offers a new urban contemporary alternative to classic public spaces in urban areas.
-It is site about memory and military history, urban renewal and the reconquest by plants and the appropriation of public space with sport and games.
+Blandan Park offers a new urban contemporary alternative to classic public spaces in urban areas.
+It is an extraordinary site, long hidden from view.
+It is a project about memory and military history, urban renewal, the reconquest by plants and the appropriation of public space with sport and games.

-Around the central fortifications, the ancient logic of defensive fronts and bastions is re-interpreted.
-There are new spaces to discover, places to escape t and meeting points; all organised around plains of moat, horticultural borders, ‘reconquest’ wild gardens, a parade ground and the gigantic playground the Ramparts’ Wave.
-Many elements of the design give rise to specific uses and typologies, in resonance with the site’s history.
+Around the central fortifications, the ancient defense logics and bastions are re-interpreted.
+This is a place to escape from the city.
+There are new spaces to discover and meet at, plains of moat, horticultural borders, natural wild gardens, a parade ground and a gigantic playground – The Ramparts’ Wave.
+Many of these design elements resonate with the site’s history, giving rise to specific uses and typologies.

-It also provides singular spaces where the uncultivated, abandoned land mingles with the historical remnants as well as with the specific yet inclusive new facilities (skate park, playground, sport fields..)
+These spaces are particularly unique; uncultivated, abandoned land mingles with the historical remnants and the specific and inclusive new facilities (including a skate park, playground and sport fields..)

-The parade ground has become a new 4 acre public square accessible 24/7.
-It has quickly became a new social theatre, a place to meet and gather.
-The Ramparts’ Wave reenacts a historical scene with kids playfully “attacking” the XIXth century fortifications.
-Unusual and visually striking, the impressive playground has been attracting families from all over the Greater Lyon area.
+The old parade ground has become a new 4 acre public square, accessible 24/7.
+It has quickly turned into a social theatre; a place to meet and gather.
+The Ramparts’ Wave reenacts history with kids playfully “attacking” the XIXth century fortifications.
+Unusual and visually striking, the impressive playground attracts families from all over the Greater Lyon area.